sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 By default, universal `load` functions run on the server during SSR when the user first visits your page.
 They will then run again during hydration, reusing any responses from [fetch requests](#making-fetch-requests).
 All subsequent invocations of universal `load` functions happen in the browser.
 You can customize the behavior through [page options](page-options).
 If you disable [server side rendering](page-options#ssr), you'll get an SPA and universal `load` functions _always_ run on the client.

+If a route contains both a universal `load` and server `load`, the server `load` will always run first; then the universal `load` runs immediately after.

 A `load` function is invoked at runtime, unless you [prerender](page-options#prerender) the page — in that case, it's invoked at build time.

 ### Input